janakerman/janakerman/src/pages/grafana-scripting-workflow/index.md

 ```

 Any edits to the Jsonnet files under `dashboards/jsonnet/` will be visible after refreshing Grafana.
-When you're happy, all you need to do is render and commit the JSON files Wrapping this up in a Makefile keeps the workflow memorable and self-documenting.
+When you're happy, all you need to do is render and commit the JSON files.
+Wrapping this up in a Makefile keeps the workflow memorable and self-documenting.

 ```Make